4everjoy/DSA-Documentation-/README.md

 ORDER BY
 TotalSales DESC

-THE SMALL BUSINESS CUSTOMER WITH THE HIGHEST SALES IS Dennis Kane with TotalSales of 33367.8500000000
+The Small business customer with the highest sales is Dennis Kane with TotalSales of 33367.8500000000

-QUESTION 8 WHICH CORPORATE CUSTOMER PLACED THE MOST NUMBER OF ORDERS IN 2009-2012......
+#### QUESTION 8 WHICH CORPORATE CUSTOMER PLACED THE MOST NUMBER OF ORDERS IN 2009-2012.

-SELECT
+SELECT TOP 1 Customer_Name,Customer_Segment,
-Order_id, COUNT(*) AS
+COUNT(order_id) AS order_quantity
-Order_quantity,
-Customer_Name,
-Order_Date,
-Customer_Segment
 FROM
-KMS_SqlCaseStudy
+[KMS_SqlCaseStudy]
 WHERE
-Customer_Segment = 'CORPORATE'
-AND
-Order_Date BETWEEN '2009' AND '2012'
+Customer_Segment = 'Corporate' and Order_Date between '2009' AND '2012'
+GROUP BY
-GROUP BY Order_id, Customer_Name, Order_Date, Customer_Segment
+Customer_Name, Customer_Segment
-ORDER BY Order_quantity desc
+ORDER BY

-THE CORPORATE CUSTOMER THAT PLACED THE MOST NUMBER OF ORDERS IN 2009-2012 ARE;
-...JUSTIN KNIGHT WITH 6 ORDERS IN 2009
-....LAUREL ELISTON WITH 6 ORDERS IN 2010 AND ....MELANIE PAGE WITH 5 ORDERS IN 2011
-IT WAS OBSERVED THAT IN 2012 NO ORDER WAS PLACED BY CORPORATE CUSTOMERS
+order_quantity desc

+The Corporate customer that placed the most number of orders in 2009-2012 is Adam Hart with total orders of 19 making the highest number of orders placed between this period.

+It was observed that in 2012 no Order was placed by corporate customers.

-QUESTION 9 WHICH CONSUMER CUSTOMER WAS THE MOST PROFITABLE ONE?.....
+#### QUESTION 9 WHICH CONSUMER CUSTOMER WAS THE MOST PROFITABLE ONE?

 SELECT * FROM KMS_SqlCaseStudy

-SELECT
+SELECT TOP 1
 Order_id,
 Sales,
 Profit,